 At the same time, you can submit information about the people you travel with, accommodation, contacts, insurance, etc.

-For information on the necessary representation of you, see the Ministry of Foreign Affairs of the Republic of Latvia website.
+For information on the necessary representation of you, see on the Ministry of Foreign Affairs website.

 In emergency situations abroad (lost travel document, severe illness or death, detention, etc.), we call the Consular Department's daily telephone immediately: +371 26337711.

-The “Travel Safely” mobile application will be useful for anyone who plans to travel in a near or distant journey abroad.
+“Travel Secure” mobile application (for iOS users and for Android users) will be useful for anyone who plans to travel in the nearest or further direction abroad.
 It will help to prepare for trips successfully, alert for potential risks, and indicate where to seek emergency assistance.